jotshin/DemoProject/README.md

 ## Setup
 Please run `pod install` before opening the .xcworkspace file.
 It mainly installs Nimble and Quick which are needed for unit tests.
 After opening the workspace, you could choose to run for demo or unit tests.
+For running, please search the movies and favor the movie in the detail screen.
+After having any favorite movie it will show in the main screen.